Yeti Airlines Flight 691: Accident

 The crash occurred in Gandaki Province between the old Pokhara Airport and the new Pokhara International Airport, which was opened two weeks earlier and also where the aircraft was intending to land.
 The accident resulted in the deaths of all 72 people on board, and was Nepal's worst aviation accident since the crash of Pakistan International Airlines Flight 268 in 1992, the deadliest aviation accident in Nepalese domestic aviation, and the deadliest accident involving an ATR 72.

 According to an official at the Pokhara International Airport, air traffic control cleared the flight to land on runway 30 heading from east to west, but the captain requested the opposing runway 12 heading from west to east, minutes before the crash.
-A Civil Aviation Authority of Nepal spokesperson said: "The weather was clear; according to preliminary information the cause of the crash is the technical issue of the plane."

-Flight-tracking organisation Flightradar24 noted that during the flight the aircraft had been transmitting inaccurate speed and altitude data.
+Flight-tracking service Flightradar24 noted that during the flight the aircraft had been transmitting inaccurate speed and altitude data.

 Aircraft

-The aircraft involved in the crash was a 15-year-old twin-engine turboprop ATR 72-500, with serial number 754 and registration 9N-ANC.
-It was first delivered to Kingfisher Airlines as VT-KAJ in 2007.
-In 2013, it was transferred to Nok Air as HS-DRD before being delivered to Yeti Airlines in 2019.
+The aircraft involved, manufactured in 2007, was a 15-year-old twin-engine turboprop ATR 72-500 registered as 9N-ANC with serial number 754.
+The aircraft was powered by two Pratt & Whitney Canada PW127M engines.

 Passengers and crew

 There were 72 people on board, of which 68 were passengers and four were crew members.
 Among the passengers were 37 men, 25 women, and six children, three of whom were infants.
 Seventy-one bodies were found.
 On 17 January, authorities began returning the victims' bodies (the majority of which were burnt beyond recognition) to their families.
 The United States Department of State announced that two U.S. citizens died in the crash, although Nepalese authorities did not report any American deaths.

 The plane was under the command of senior captain Kamal KC with Anju Khatiwada as copilot.
 Khatiwada's husband, Dipak Pokhrel, who also worked for Yeti Airlines, died in the 2006 Yeti Airlines Twin Otter crash.
-Khatiwada was set to qualify as a captain upon the successful completion of the flight.
+Khatiwada was set to qualify as a captain upon the successful completion of the flight, and the flight was being used as an unplanned opportunity for instruction.

 Aftermath

 The airport was closed as authorities launched a rescue operation.
 The Government of Nepal summoned an emergency cabinet meeting following the crash.
 Prime Minister Pushpa Kamal Dahal said he was deeply saddened by the tragic accident.

-The Office of the Prime Minister declared 16 January to be a national day of mourning to pay respect to those who died in the crash.
-The flag of Nepal was flown at half-staff.
-Yeti Airlines cancelled all regular flights scheduled for 16 January.
+The Office of the Prime Minister declared 16 January to be a national day of mourning, and the flag of Nepal was flown at half-staff.
+Yeti Airlines cancelled all regular flights scheduled for the day.